floragunncom/search-guard-docs/_docs/jwt.md

 ```

 ## Configuring JWT support in Search Guard

+*Note: If JWT is the only authentication method you use, you should disable the [Search Guard User Cache](configuration_cache.md).*

 In order to use JWT, set up an security domain and choose `jwt` as HTTP authentication type.
 Since the tokens already contain all required information to verify the request, `challenge` must be set to `false`.